github/opensource.guide/_articles/how-to-contribute.md

 ### Do you like planning events?

-* Organize workshops or meetups about the project, [like @fzamperin did for NodeSchool](https://github.com/nodeschool/organizers/issues/406)
+* Organize workshops or meetups about the project, [like @fzamperin did for NodeSchool](https://github.com/nodeschool/organizers/issues/406).
-* Organize the project's conference (if they have one)
+* Organize the project's conference (if they have one).
-* Help community members find the right conferences and submit proposals for speaking
+* Help community members find the right conferences and submit proposals for speaking.

 ### Do you like to design?

-* Restructure layouts to improve the project's usability
+* Restructure layouts to improve the project's usability.
-* Conduct user research to reorganize and refine the project's navigation or menus, [like Drupal suggests](https://www.drupal.org/community-initiatives/drupal-core/usability)
+* Conduct user research to reorganize and refine the project's navigation or menus, [like Drupal suggests](https://www.drupal.org/community-initiatives/drupal-core/usability).
-* Put together a style guide to help the project have a consistent visual design
+* Put together a style guide to help the project have a consistent visual design.
-* Create art for t-shirts or a new logo, [like hapi.js's contributors did](https://github.com/hapijs/contrib/issues/68)
+* Create art for t-shirts or a new logo, [like hapi.js's contributors did](https://github.com/hapijs/contrib/issues/68).

 ### Do you like to write?

-* Write and improve the project's documentation
+* Write and improve the project's documentation.
-* Curate a folder of examples showing how the project is used
+* Curate a folder of examples showing how the project is used.
-* Start a newsletter for the project, or curate highlights from the mailing list
+* Start a newsletter for the project, or curate highlights from the mailing list.
-* Write tutorials for the project, [like PyPA's contributors did](https://github.com/pypa/python-packaging-user-guide/issues/194)
+* Write tutorials for the project, [like PyPA's contributors did](https://github.com/pypa/python-packaging-user-guide/issues/194).
-* Write a translation for the project's documentation
+* Write a translation for the project's documentation.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/kittens?s=180" class="pquote-avatar" alt="avatar">